Michele Babchuk

-Michele Babchuk is a Canadian politician who was elected to the Legislative Assembly of British Columbia in the 2020 British Columbia general election.
-She represented the electoral district of North Island as a member of the British Columbia New Democratic Party.
-She was defeated in the 2024 British Columbia general election.
+Michele Babchuk is a Canadian politician who was elected to Legislative Assembly of British Columbia representing the electoral district of North Island as a member of the British Columbia New Democratic Party.
+She served from 2020 until defeated in the 2024 British Columbia general election.

 Prior to her election to the legislature, Babchuk was a city councillor in Campbell River.